Icon by Nathaniel Smith (The Noun Project)

 The Way Through the Woods

 Have fun with the poem by trying this...

 Read the poem several times and think about the mysterious atmosphere.
-Write a short story based on the poem that explains what might have happened seventy years ago.
-Try to create a vivid picture of the sights and sounds and living creatures in the ancient woods as you develop your story.
+You could write a story that explains what might have happened seventy years ago.
+Try to create a vivid picture of the sights and sounds and living creatures in the ancient woods as you tell the story.

 They shut the road through the woods